Glenn H. Schiffman: CFO of Fanatics 2021

 In July 2021, it was announced that Schiffman would take over as CFO of Fanatics.
 At Fanatics, Schiffman is responsible for overseeing the company's financial operations as it expands into new business areas outside of merchandise.
 Schiffman also manages a team that focuses on mergers and acquisitions, investor relations, and capital raising, among other responsibilities.

 Schiffman has appeared on The Modern CFO podcast and has been interviewed by Sportico, where he discussed his finance strategy at Fanatics.
 In August 2025, Schiffman was interviewed by CFO, where he discussed his role on the senior management team.
+In October 2025, Schiffman was interviewed by former governor of Ohio, John Kasich, on his Keep Faith America platform, where he discussed his career in investment banking and his views on economic issues, including national debt and fiscal policy.

 Other roles

-Schiffman serves on the Board of Directors of Match Group, Angi and Vimeo, where he also serves as Chairman.
+Schiffman serves on the Board of Directors of Match Group, Angi and Vimeo, where he also serves as chairman.
 He was interim Chief Financial Officer of Angi Inc. from September 2017 until August 2019 and again from December 2020 until June 2021.

-He is a member of the National Committee on United States-China Relations and a member of the Duke Children’s National Leadership Council.
+He is a member of the National Committee on United States-China Relations and a member of the Duke Children's National Leadership Council.
 He previously served on the Duke Health Board of Visitors from May 2008 until June 2019 and the Duke School of Medicine Board of Visitors from July 2019 until June 2020.

 In April 2025, Schiffman joined Fanatics board of directors.